Avoid travel, delay your trip in bad weather

 Chains - your link to safety!

-- Buy chains, dry fit them, carry them in your vehicle, and use them.
-When ODOT issues a requirement to use chains on all State roads, remember that several highways run through Portland: 82nd Avenue, Powell Boulevard, Lombard Street, Barbur Boulevard, Sandy Boulevard (outer east side), and Macadam Boulevard.
+- Buy chains, practice fitting them, carry them in your vehicle, and use them.
+When ODOT issues a requirement to use chains on all State roads, remember that several highways run through Portland: 82nd Avenue, Powell Boulevard, Lombard Street, Barbur Boulevard, Sandy Boulevard (outer east side), McLoughlin Boulevard and Macadam Avenue.

 Carry an emergency weather kit

-- Carry an emergency weather kit in your vehicle to help keep you safe and more comfortable during long waits.
-Your kit should include chains, battery jumper cables, first aid kit, shovel, basic tools (pliers, wrench, screwdriver and knife), blanket, extra clothing (hats, socks, boots, and mittens), flashlight, bag of sand, and cellular phone or CB Radio.
+- Have a well-stocked emergency kit in your vehicle to keep you safe and more comfortable during long waits.
+Your kit should include chains, shovel, bag of sand, battery jumper cables, first aid kit, basic tools (pliers, wrench, screwdriver and knife), blanket, extra clothing (hats, socks, boots, mittens), flashlight, and a cell phone.